Course contents

 1. Distance learning: Foundations of Cultural Heritage Protection

-The introductory distance learning phase is aimed to familiarize with the main course topics: the International Law for the protection of cultural heritage, the Economics of cultural heritage, the politics of cultural heritage protection, a sociological approach to the protection of cultural heritage and some examples of works based on Project Cycle Management methodology .
+The introductory distance learning phase is delivered by the International Institute of Humanitarian Law.
+This phase is aimed to familiarize with the main course topics: the International Law for the protection of cultural heritage, the Economics of cultural heritage, the politics of cultural heritage protection, a sociological approach to the protection of cultural heritage and some examples of works based on Project Cycle Management methodology .
 The module is delivered through asynchronous learning.
 Participants are expected to acquire basic knowledge and competences through the guided study of teaching resources and the carrying out of assignments.

 2. The law of international protection of cultural heritage